neherlab/nextclade_data_workflows/sars-cov-2/profiles/clades/BA.2.86/README.md

-# SARS-CoV-2 dataset for BA.2.86 descendants
+# SARS-CoV-2 dataset with BA.2.86-like reference (except for indels)

 | Key     | Value                                                                          |
 | ------- | ------------------------------------------------------------------------------ |